 For a while he was the world's best, and then David Duval slipped into golfing obscurity after hitting the heights at the 2001 Open

-It’s hard to believe that 16 years ago David Duval was hailed as the world’s best player after winning 11 PGA Tour events from 1997 to mid 1999.
+It’s hard to believe that two decades ago David Duval was hailed as the world’s best player after winning 11 PGA Tour events from 1997 to mid 1999.
 Hard to believe for many reasons but essentially because since lifting the Claret Jug at Royal Lytham & St Annes in 2001, you can count the number of times he has been of any real relevance on a Sunday leaderboard with the fingers on one hand.